Marty Bennett Brings the Party to Green Bay—Black Unicorns and Cow Sex Included

 So, about that end-zone how-to from the league: “The celebration video is shit,” Bennett says.
 “To tell a guy that they can’t celebrate when they do something so good—it’s crazy.
 It’s like saying, ‘Wait a year for your birthday but don’t have a party.’”

-About his ultimate dinner party: Bennett says he’d go with Jesus Christ, Scooby-Doo, Scrappy-Doo and another version of himself because, hey, he calls himself a mashup of Steve Jobs, Walt Disney, Ed Catmull, John Lasseter, Diddy and Jay Z.
+About his ultimate dinner party: Bennett would dine with Jesus Christ, Scooby-Doo, Scrappy-Doo and another version of himself because, hey, he's a self-described mashup of Steve Jobs, Walt Disney, Ed Catmull, John Lasseter, Diddy and Jay Z.

 “I feel like I’m one of a kind,” Bennett says.
 “That’s why I’m the Black Unicorn.
 There’s only one.
 Although 2 Chainz tried to steal that from me.
 I heard that, 2 Chainz.”